xprilion/gatsby-hashnode-headless/README.md

 Dive into the world of modern web development with this Gatsby-Hashnode-Headless Blog Starter Kit.
 Built on Gatsby and TypeScript, this starter kit integrates seamlessly with Hashnode's Headless CMS, enabling developers to leverage Hashnode's blogging platform for content management while customizing the blog's frontend with Gatsby.

+## Features

+This starter kit comes with some amazing features -
+- Auto deploy from Hashnode CMS
+- Newsletter (third party)
+- Minimal theme
+- Deploy to any static site hosting - Github Pages, Netlify, S3, anything!
+- Great SEO score on Chrome Devtools
+- Generate Codelabs from markdown blogs
+- Generate presentations from markdown blogs
+- Publish the same file as a blog or a codelab or a presentation at one go!
+- Much more to come!

 ## 🚀 Quick Start Guide

 ### Creating Your Gatsby-Hashnode Blog